imixs/imixs-cloud/doc/STORAGE.md

 ## Create Longhorn Volumes

 Before you create Kubernetes volumes, you must first create a storage class.
-Use following command to create a StorageClass called longhorn.
+We are already providing a default StorageClass for longhorn in the file /longhonr/003-storageclass.yaml

 	kind: StorageClass